jcs-instructor/mobtimer/flow.md

   - change "webSocket" in backend code to "backendSocket"

 - other refactorings
-  - extract code in frontendMobSocket. sendToServer to  FrontendBroadcast.sendToServer so easier to mock
+  - extract code in client. sendToServer to  FrontendBroadcast.sendToServer so easier to mock
   - if only updating data, change to action "update"
   - currently sending entire state, not clean?
   - move BackendUtils._sendResponse into Broadcaster